 Keep in mind that HIIT is not the perfect solution for burning calories in the long run.
 If time is not the issue, then I would recommend doing longer rides.

-If your goal is to burn as many calories as possible, doing long-distance rides that last for 75 to 90 minute and can burn much more calories than 30 minute session.
+If your goal is to burn as many calories as possible, do long-distance rides that last for 75 to 90 minutes and can burn much more calories than a 30-minute session.

 I’m not gonna cover here best peloton rides for burning calories.
 I’ve already done that in “peloton rides that burn the most calories“, which I recommend you read.